daniel1919-00/DominusApi/docs/docs/index.md

 Optionally set the app namespace, by default it is `App`, this namespace is also used when creating components for your application (Modules, Controllers, Services, etc.)

+## Configuration

+You can further configure the project by checking out the [configuration docs](configuration.md).

 [You are now ready to create your first module.](modules.md)

 # Directory Structure